piyopiyoex/open_jtalk_elixir/README.md

 <!-- MODULEDOC -->

 Use Open JTalk from Elixir.
-This package builds a local `open_jtalk` CLI (and optionally bundles a UTF-8 dictionary and an HTS voice) and exposes three convenient APIs:
+This package builds a local `open_jtalk` CLI and, by default, bundles a UTF-8 dictionary and an HTS voice (you can disable this), exposing three convenient APIs:

 - `OpenJTalk.to_wav/2` — synthesize text to a WAV file
 - `OpenJTalk.to_binary/2` — synthesize and return WAV bytes